erietechsolutions/lake-erie-inventory/README.md

 <<<<<<< HEAD
-# IT Asset Inventory Management System
+# Lake Erie Inventory | IT Asset Inventory Management System
 ### JavaFX GUI Edition

 A graphical Java desktop application for managing your IT asset inventory.